sjsahiljain21/sjsahiljain21/README.md

 <br />
 <br />

-Hi, I'm Sahil Jain and I work as a Data Analyst at [Wizikey](https://wizikey.com/).
+Hi, I'm Sahil Jain and I work as a Data Scientist at [Wizikey](https://wizikey.com/).
 Apart from coding, you can find me posting memes on twitter when I'm bored or playing chess/badminton/table-tennis/video games.
 A few more things about me:
 <br />

-- 🔭 I’m currently working on NLP Projects.
+- 🔭 I’m currently working on LLMs and NLP Projects.
 - 💬 Ask me about anything.
 I'm happy to help :)
 - ⚡ Fun fact: I can solve a Rubik's Cube under 90 seconds!